-Yes, from January 2023 onwards, all volunteers are required to plan there arrival on Thursdays.
+Yes, arrival days are Thursdays so you should book your flights accordingly.
 Orientation days take place every Friday, so that the weekend can be used for resting and acclimatization, before the first day of the project on Monday.

-Departures should preferably take place on Wednesdays.
+Departures should take place on Wednesdays.
 Volunteers who would prefer to arrive on a different day of the week (than Thursday) should look for an alternative accommodation in Arusha for the first few days or contact us individually.
 By having a fixed arrival day we would like to avoid unnecessary stress in our accommodation due to daily changes and therefore give all volunteers more peace and a chance to get to know each other better.